 Acoustic Testing from JSD Air and Acoustic Testing

-JSD AAT provides an UKAS accredited service for acoustic testing for all types of buildings from residential properties to commercial buildings of varying sizing.
+JSD AAT provides an UKAS accredited service for acoustic testing for all types residential properties.

 Any builder or developer dealing in conversions and new builds, is required to conform to new regulations, the laws under acoustic testing are described fully under Part 'E' of the Building Regulations.